dschaefer/eclipse-two/README.md

 # Eclipse Two

-The real next-generation Eclipse IDE based on Electron.
+A full featured IDE based on Electron.

 The philosophy is to treat the IDE as a web-site which has access to local resources and tools as well as cloud based services.
 It brings a new user experience to the desktop IDE that is friendly, integrated, and powerful.